circonus/docs/content/circonus/integrations/agents/circonus-agent.md

 * FreeBSD 12
 * FreeBSD 11

-Please continue to use the original cosi(w/NAD) for OmniOS and Raspian - cosi v2 support for these is TBD.
+Please continue to use the original COSI(w/NAD) for OmniOS and Raspian - COSI v2 support for these is TBD.
 Note: after installing NAD a binary circonus-agent can be used as a drop-in replacement (configure circonus-agent _plugins directory_ to be NAD plugins directory -- javascript plugins will not function).
 Binaries for OmniOS (`solaris_x86_64`) and Raspian (`linux_arm`) are available in the [circonus-agent repository](https://github.com/circonus-labs/circonus-agent/releases/latest).

-### Manual upgrade cosi installed NAD
+### Manual Upgrade COSI Installed NAD

 > Note: v1+ of the agent supports stream tags _only_.
 This will change metric names in any existing checks if a NAD install is updated.
 To maintain metric name continuity, use the v0 circonus-agent release packages.

 1. `mkdir -p /opt/circonus/agent`
 1. Download [latest release](https://github.com/circonus-labs/circonus-agent/releases/latest) from repository (v0 or v1 - see note above)
 1. Extract archive into `/opt/circonus/agent`
-1. If planning to use `--check-enable-new-metrics`, ensure the `state` directory is owned by the user `circonus-agentd` will run as -- note, this is no longer required if a **new** check is created by cosi or the circonus-agent
+1. If planning to use `--check-enable-new-metrics`, ensure the `state` directory is owned by the user `circonus-agentd` will run as -- note, this is no longer required if a **new** check is created by COSI or the circonus-agent
 1. Create a [config](https://github.com/circonus-labs/circonus-agent/blob/master/etc/README.md#main-configuration) (see minimal example below) or use command line parameters
 1. Copy, edit, and install one of the service configurations in `service/`
 1. Stop NAD (e.g. `systemctl stop nad` or `/etc/init.d/nad stop`)
 1. Start the circonus-agent (e.g. `systemctl start circonus-agent` or `/etc/init.d/circonus-agent start`)
 1. Disable NAD service so that it will not start at next reboot

-Example, minimal, configuration using existing cosi install, configuration would be placed into `/opt/circonus/agent/etc/circonus-agent.toml`:
+Example, minimal, configuration using existing COSI install, configuration would be placed into `/opt/circonus/agent/etc/circonus-agent.toml`:

 ```toml
 # enable debug for more verbose messages